Masamune Shirow: Life and career

 The result was best-selling manga Appleseed, a full volume of densely plotted drama taking place in an ambiguous future.
 The story was a sensation, and won the 1986 Seiun Award for Best Manga.
 After a professional reprint of Black Magic and a second volume of Appleseed, he released Dominion in 1986.
 Two more volumes of Appleseed followed before he began work on Ghost in the Shell.
+His work has been cited as an influence on The Wachowskis and the development of the popular Matrix film series.

 In 2007, he collaborated again with Production I.G to co-create the original concept for the anime television series Ghost Hound, Production I.G's 20th anniversary project.
 A further original collaboration with Production I.G began airing in April 2008, titled Real Drive.
+His work often explores the philosophical themes of cyberpunk such as the nature of post-human existence, AI and the ethics of biotechnology, human–machine relations, multiculturalism, and globalism.